mikesadowski12/soilflo-be-challenge/README.md

 ## Notes for reviewer
 ### Assumptions
 - I do not perform ANY data validation of the JSON files.
 I am assuming all data is correct and whole (100% correct), meaning no duplicates or missing information
+- Typically the `.env` file is not committed to the repo, only the `.env.example` file is included.
+However, I created the `.env` file and committed it to make the setup easier for you (similarly, `.env.test` is included to run the automated local tests)

 ## Dependencies
 | Package | Version |